MilesBDyson/Porcelain-mod/README.md

 porcelain is harder and lighter ties in well with bakedclay adding an aditional 32 shades of color to the pallet..

-additionaly this mod adds tow crafting items to the mix.
+additionaly this mod adds two new crafting items to the mix.

 bottled water
 baking soda

-depends on the Farming Redo mod.
+depends
+farming_redo
+basic_materials
+vessels

 other mods